aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 ### Stake Rounding

 Aptos Roll relies on rounding the stakes of each validator into a smaller *weight.* This is very good for achieving practical performance but has implications on secrecy and availability.
-Specifically, any rounding scheme will lead to rounding errors: i.e., some players might receive more secret shares than they deserve and other players might receive less.
+Specifically, any rounding scheme will lead to **rounding errors**: i.e., some players might receive more secret shares than they deserve and other players might receive less.
 As a result, this effectively turns the threshold secret sharing scheme into a *ramp secret sharing scheme,* which has a different secrecy threshold and a different reconstruction threshold.
 Typically, the reconstruction threshold is higher.
 As a consequence, for liveness, the mechanism needs to ensure any 66% or more of the stake can reconstruct while secrecy holds against any 33% or less of the stake.
 To minimize the impact of MEV attacks, we chose to make the secrecy threshold even higher, setting it to 50% while still keeping the reconstruction threshold below 66%, to handle a 33% adversary.

-Below we give a brief description of the rounding interfaces and its guarantees.
+Below we give a brief description of the rounding interface and its guarantees.
 More technical details of the rounding algorithm can be found in our [paper](https://eprint.iacr.org/2024/198).

-#### Interfaces
+#### Rounding interface

-- Input:
+- **Inputs**:
   - `validator_stakes`: The stake distribution of the validators.
   - `secrecy_threshold_in_stake_ratio`: Any subset of validators with stake ratio ≤ this value cannot reveal the secret (randomness).
-Aptos use 50% for this value in production.
+Aptos uses 50% for this value in production.
   - `reconstruct_threshold_in_stake_ratio`: Any subset of validators with stake ratio ≥ this value can always reveal the secret (randomness).
-Aptos use 66% for this value in production.
+Aptos uses 66% for this value in production.
-- Output:
+- **Output**:
   - `validator_weights`: The weight distribution assigned to the validators after rounding.
-  - `reconstruct_threshold_in_weights`: Any subset of validators with weight sum ≥ this value can always reveal the secret (randomness).
+  - `reconstruct_threshold_in_weights`: Any subset of validators whose weights sum is ≥ this value can always reveal the secret (randomness).

 #### Guarantees